hwinther/wsh-pve/docs/src/content/docs/reference/architecture.md

 ## X86_64 - 64bit intel

-This is the default and as WSH PVE is currently only targeted against the same architecture, it means running VMs as usual, the `qemu-system-x86-64` binary will be used.
+This is the default architecture for WSH PVE, which currently targets only x86_64.
+Running VMs with this architecture will use the `qemu-system-x86_64` binary.

 ## Aarch64 - 64bit ARM